STUDENT RECORDS

 8. Provide for the correction or removal of information

 The Director of Student Services is designated as custodian of records for the District, and is the official responsible for ensuring the confidentiality of personally identifiable information of students, by providing training or instruction to all staff responsible for collecting or using student personally identifiable information (34 CFR 300.623).
-Principals shall be responsible for implementation of policies at the building level.
+Principals shall be responsible for implementation of policies at the school site level.

-The custodian of records is authorized to classify records in accordance with California Administrative Code, Title 5 regulations and district regulations.
+The custodian of records is authorized to classify records in accordance with California Administrative Code, Title 5 regulations and District regulations.
 However, permanent record classification beyond the requirements of Title 5, shall be submitted to the governing board for approval.

 Applicable definitions and the types and locations of educational records collected, maintained, or used by the District are as follows (34 CFR 300.616):

 Student records are any items of information (in handwriting, print, tape, film, computer, or other medium) gathered within or outside the District that are directly related to an identifiable student and maintained by the District, required to be maintained by an employee in the performance of the employee's duties, or maintained by a party acting for the District.
-Any information maintained for the purpose of second-party review is considered a student record. student records include the student's health record.
+Any information maintained for the purpose of second-party review is considered a student record.
+Student records include the student's health record.
 (Education Code 49061, 49062; 5 CCR 430; 34 CFR 99.3)

 Student records do not include: (Education Code 49061, 49062; 34 CFR 99.3)